comp423-23s/final-project-final-d5/forum.md

 * View only a given number of forums on a single page (through in-built pagination)

 ## Implementation notes
-Description of database/entity-level representation of your feature
+Description of database/entity-level representation of your feature (warren/angelina can you do this)

 One design choice that we thought of was to allow only admin users to find a delete button on the page where they can view every users' posts.
 Even though we could have given the admin users any other admin-only feature, we thought